nats-io/nats-kafka/README.md

 [![Build][Build-Status-Image]][Build-Status-Url]
 [![Coverage][Coverage-Image]][Coverage-Url]

-This project implements a multi-connector bridge between NATS or NATS streaming and Kafka topics.
+This project implements a multi-connector bridge between NATS, NATS Streaming, JetStream and Kafka topics.

 ## Features

 * Support for bridging from/to Kafka topics
-* Arbitrary subjects in NATS, wildcards for incoming messages
+* Arbitrary subjects in NATS and JetStream, wildcards for incoming messages
-* Arbitrary channels in NATS streaming
+* Arbitrary channels in NATS Streaming
 * Optional durable subscriber names for streaming
 * Configurable std-out logging
 * A single configuration file, with support for reload
-* Optional SSL to/from Kafka, NATS and NATS streaming
+* Optional SSL to/from Kafka, NATS, NATS Streaming, and JetStream
 * HTTP/HTTPS-based monitoring endpoints for health or statistics

 ## Overview

-The bridge runs as a single process with a configured set of connectors mapping a Kafka topic to a NATS subject or a NATS streaming channel.
+The bridge runs as a single process with a configured set of connectors mapping a Kafka topic to a NATS/JetStream subject or a NATS Streaming channel.
 Connectors can also map the opposite direction from NATS to Kafka.
 Each connector is a one-way bridge.

-Connectors share a NATS connection and an optional connection to the NATS streaming server. **Connectors each create a connection to Kafka, subject to TCP connection sharing in the underlying library**
+Connectors share a NATS connection and an optional connection to the NATS Streaming server. **Connectors each create a connection to Kafka, subject to TCP connection sharing in the underlying library**

 Message values in Kafka are mapped to message bodies in NATS.